Ibrahim-dshub/E-Commerce---Business-Analytics/README.md

-# E-Commerce---Business-Analytics
+# E-commerce Sales Performance Dashboard
-Interactive Power BI dashboard analyzing Shopee sales performance in Brazil
+Interactive Power BI dashboard analyzing Shopee sales performance across regions, categories, and customer segments, with a focus on Brazil and Latin America.

-## 🎯 Shopee Business Analytics Dashboard
+## 🎯 Project Overview

-This project presents an interactive **Power BI dashboard** that analyzes sales performance across products, categories, regions, and time.
-The goal is to help stakeholders monitor KPIs, uncover meaningful patterns in customer behavior, product performance, financial trends and uncover improvement opportunities in an e-commerce business.
+This project presents a professional **Power BI dashboard** analyzing Shopee’s e-commerce sales performance.
+The objective is to deliver executive-level insights into customer demographics, product performance, financial trends, and regional sales dynamics — supporting strategic decision-making in a highly competitive market.

 ## 📌 Objectives:

-- Segment and analyze customer demographics to identify high-value audiences
+- Segment customer demographics to identify high-value groups
-- Evaluate top-performing products and average order behavior
+- Analyze top-performing products and purchasing behavior
-- Assess revenue generation and tax contribution across categories and countries
+- Assess revenue and tax contribution by category and country
-- Provide interactive dashboards to support executive decision-making
+- Deliver an interactive dashboard for real-time KPI monitoring

-## 🧰 Tools Used
+## 🧰 Tools & Technologies

-- **Power BI** for interactive visualizations and DAX calculations
+- **Power BI** – for data modeling and dashboard development
-- **Excel** for data preparation and transformation
+- **Excel** – for data preprocessing and cleaning
-- **DAX** for custom measures and KPIs
+- **DAX** – for custom KPIs and calculated metrics

 ## 📈 Dashboard Preview